speedyleion/speedyleion.github.io/_posts/2021-01-26-msbuild-cpp-code-generation.markdown

 to always run in order to ensure it picks up dependencies that weren't able to be communicated through the custom build step.
-Then the code generator will conditionally output code only if it changed, so that anything it depends on doesn't unecessarily compile.
+Then the code generator will conditionally output code only if it changed, so that anything it depends on doesn't unnecessarily compile.

 Just like the compiler will always turn a code file into an object file, a code generator should always generate the code.
 The build system should